 Then do a bit of research, hop on a train (or drive) and visit the next town, city or village.
 Explore.

-Keeping yourself busy, getting excited over a new location, researching and organising travel can take your mind off being lonely.
+Keeping yourself busy, getting excited over a new location, researching and organising travel will take your mind off being lonely.

 I am a huge fan of slow travel.
-Although a lot of people would argue that staying in one place longer can lead to boredom, I like to use the time to see more of the area.
+Although a lot of people would argue that staying in one place longer can lead to boredom, I like to use the time to explore further afield.